aurooj/WSG-VQA-VLTransformers/README.md

 ![gqa-qualitative](images/teaser.png)

 ### Citation
-If this work and/or dataset is useful for your research, please cite our paper.
+If this work is useful for your research, please cite our paper.

 ### Questions?
 Please contact 'aishaurooj@gmail.com'